 We know it’s controversial, but here’s why.
 The Shropshire Prune, is a rare, local damson variety introduced to the area by the Romans.
 This small damson packs a big flavour, sought after by top chefs and home preservers, it has an instant hit on the palette and arguably tops other soft fruit preserves in the jam department.
 You can get strawberry and raspberry jam on your scone anywhere, but you can only get Shropshire damson jam here.
 Oh, don’t worry, all the tea rooms, cafés and attractions in the trail serve other jams.
 But if you want to make it truly special – have your scone with damson jam.
 We are delighted to work with Slow Food Ludlow-Marches to promote this magnificent local fruit.

 Why not explore the glorious Shropshire Hills and treat yourself to a cream tea every day of your holiday?
-Post your pictures on Facebook, Instagram or Twitter, to make your friends green with envy and enter our prize draw for a pair of Ludlow Food Festival tickets by adding #ShropshireCreamTea to your posts.
+Post your pictures on Facebook, Instagram or Twitter, to make your friends green with envy by adding #ShropshireCreamTea to your posts.